 The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was enacted on March 27, 2020.
 The CARES Act established new provisions, including but not limited to, expanded deduction of certain qualified capital expenditures, delayed payment of certain employment taxes, expanded use of net operating losses, reduced limitations on deductions of interest expense and extension of funding for defined benefit plans.
-The Company is continuing to evaluate these provisions but does not anticipate the CARES Act will have a significant impact on our financial position, results of operations or cash flows.
+The net operating loss provision is expected to provide incremental tax benefits of approximately \$7.0 million due to the higher tax rates in the expanded carryback period.
+The other provisions in the CARES Act are not expected to have a significant impact on our financial position, results of operations or cash flows.